-The USGS Columbia River Research Laboratory is conducting a 5-year evaluation of the effectiveness of vortex weirs for providing desired fish passage.
+The USGS Columbia River Research Laboratory, under contract by the U.S. Bureau of Reclamation, is conducting a 5-year evaluation of the effectiveness of vortex weirs for providing desired fish passage.
 This evaluation includes: 1) an assessment of anadromous fish and bull trout production in Gold, Libby, and Beaver creeks in the Methow Subbasin, associated with the presence or removal of irrigation diversion passage barriers, and 2) an assessment of the subsequent change in fish populations in Beaver Creek associated with the modified irrigation diversion structures and its effect on fish passage.

-The USGS evaluation documents the physical and biological responses to the modifications of diversion dams that were implemented by the Reclamation at four sites on Beaver Creek: Lower Stokes and Upper Stokes in 2003 (BOR 2004a and BOR 2004b, respectively) and Thurlow Transfer (BOR 2005),) in 2004 (as cited in Martens and Connolly 2008).
+The USGS study documents the physical and biological responses to the modifications of diversion dams that were implemented by the Reclamation at four sites on Beaver Creek: Lower Stokes (BOR 2004a), Thurlow Transfer (BOR 2004b), Upper Stokes (BOR 2004c) in 2003, and Fort-Thurlow in 2004 (as cited in Martens and Connolly 2008).
 This study was designed to specifically measure important parameters listed in the Research, Monitoring, and Evaluation (RME) Plan (Jordan et al. 2003): size and age structure of fish populations, freshwater productivity, proportions of hatchery and wild spawners, biological and physical condition of spawning and rearing habitat, and habitat conditions and fish passage at the diversion structures.
 Similar data are being gathered in the Libby Creek and Gold Creek watersheds.
 These two watersheds were sampled to serve as controls to help us judge the fish response to actions taken in Beaver Creek.
 Preliminary findings form work conducted by USGS during the summer of 2004 through spring 2006 are contained in an interim report (Martens and Connolly 2008).